irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Copycat overall is a really good deck, but amount of health you gain from it is simply too good.
 Gaining 3 tap health on DS with a 2 second invulnerability by just having a joker is a bit too good, considering some options you can get from the 9th perk card copies, so some of the neutral aspects (non-copy parts) of the deck were nerfed.
 - Choose a boost for cards 1,3,5,7: Health bonus is reduced from 20% to 15%, to make 3 tap health builds on DS harder to get.
 Armor and dodge bonuses unchanged.
 Crouch and bag movement speed bonus was unchanged, but this bonus now also allows to carry more total ammo.
 This is a niche upgrade, but can be sometimes useful, when you just simply don't need other upgrades.
 - Card 1: Identical
-- Card 3: Identical, but the heal bonus is different when using Bullseye skill.
+- Card 3: Identical, but the heal bonus is different when using "Bullseye" skill.
 This was done in such a way because both of these skills share a cooldown in the code.
 It is possible to split these timers, but if i did so, all infoHUD's out there will be broken and display incorrect information.
 This way infoHUD's wont be broken and overall amount per minute is the same, even though you could argue that this will lead to slightly less healing since you can't always activate this skill after it's cooldown is over, but that's a small price to pay considering other buffs this perk got.
 - Card 5: Identical
 - Card 7: Updated the invulnerability effect to activate how you would assume it would activate in vanilla.
 In vanilla this skill can activate even if your armor is full, wasting the cooldown.
 Additionally, in vanilla, you can take enough damage for this skill to activate, but you would still go down because your health reached 0 before the skill was activated.
 Now there is a safety net for this effect, limiting you to just 1 health in such scenarios.
 To compensate slightly, this cooldown was increased from 15 to 20 seconds.